MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 1. An Azure subscription where you can create new resources.

-## Step 1: Install the Office 365 Moodle Plugins
+## Step 1: Install the Microsoft 365 Moodle Plugins

-The Moodle integration in Microsoft Teams is powered by the open source [Office 365 Moodle plugin set](https://github.com/Microsoft/o365-moodle).
+The Moodle integration in Microsoft Teams is powered by the open source [Microsoft 365 Moodle plugin set](https://github.com/Microsoft/o365-moodle).
 To install the plugin in your Moodle server you need to have the following installed:

 1. A [current stable version of Moodle](https://download.moodle.org/releases/latest/).

-1. The Moodle [OpenID Connect](https://moodle.org/plugins/auth_oidc) and the [Microsoft Office 365 Integration](https://moodle.org/plugins/local_o365) plugins downloaded and saved to your local computer.
+1. The Moodle [OpenID Connect](https://moodle.org/plugins/auth_oidc) and the [Microsoft 365 Integration](https://moodle.org/plugins/local_o365) plugins downloaded and saved to your local computer.

 > [!NOTE]
-> Installing the OpenID Connect and Microsoft Office 365 Integration plugins are required for the Teams integration.
-Additionally the [Office 365 Teams Theme](https://moodle.org/plugins/theme_boost_o365teams) plugin is highly recommended.
+> Installing the OpenID Connect and Microsoft 365 Integration plugins are required for the Teams integration.
+Additionally the [Microsoft 365 Teams Theme](https://moodle.org/plugins/theme_boost_o365teams) plugin is highly recommended.

 3. Login to your Moodle server as an administrator and select **Site administration** from the [Settings block](https://docs.moodle.org/22/en/Settings_block) located in the left navigation panel.